The laundry room is my least favorite room in my home. It reminds me of the one chore I hate doing. Laundry.

 Store your ironing board in a small DIY cabinet.
 You can store all your ironing essentials in there.

-Use electrical tape to give your washer and dryer a makeover.
+According to a electrical contractor you can use electrical tape to give your washer and dryer a makeover.
 You can create all sorts of designs, such as polka-dots and stripes.

 I’m always finding loose change in my washer and dryer.
 This is a perfect way to store that change you find.